 In Somerset, as is the case nationally, the enormous value represented by Real Estate Activities vis-à-vis their contribution to employment means that productivity is far higher in this industry than any other.
-In 2016 it stood at just over £522,000, slightly above the national average of £500,000.
-In short, this is more than ten times the average for productivity across all industries in Somerset.
+In 2020 it stood at just over £452,000, slightly below the national average of £514,000.

-The second most productive industry in Somerset, and still by a significant margin over all other industries, was Electricity, Steam, Gas and Air-Conditioning Supply.
-GVA per FTE in this industry was just over £222,000, again slightly higher than the national average of £210,000, and more than four times the average across all industries.
+The second most productive industry in Somerset, and still by a significant margin over all other industries, was Mining & quarrying.
+GVA per FTE in this industry was just over £227,000, higher than the national average of £51,000.

 One of the largest, single-industry disparities in productivity figures between Somerset and Great Britain is for Financial and Insurance Activities, where GVA per FTE values were approximately £76,000 and £150,000 respectively.

 The least productive industry in 2020 was Accommodation & food service activities, with a GVA per FTE value of just £16,857, closely followed by the Arts, entertainment & recreation with £19,756 (GVA per FTE) the downturn resulting from coronavirus (COVID-19) restrictions.